comeraperuibe944/JDWebcam/README.md

 ## Installation

 On windows, go to Settings > Bluetooth & devices > Cameras, select your camera, and click Edit under "Advanced camera options".
-Toggle on **"Allow multiple apps to use the camera at the same time"**
+Toggle on **"Allow multiple apps to use the camera at the same time"**.

 Then run this on cmd: